jerryok826/rover-monitor/README.md

 4. Voltage and current monitoring with audio alarm on fault.

 ### Project Status
-The project is still working on sofware.
-Looking into using a large Oled and creating a pcb.
+Still testing the sofware.
+Also looking into using a larger Oled display and creating a pcb.

 ![Alt text](https://github.com/jerryok826/rover-monitor/blob/main/images/oled_large.jpeg)